microsoft/code-with-engineering-playbook/docs/documentation/recipes/DocFxQuickStart/infrastructure/README.md

 This folder contains the Terraform scripts for creating the documentation website.
 The terraform command to deploy this website is executed in the **.pipelines/documentation.yml**.

-More explanation of the use of these files can be found int the article [Deploy the DocFx Documentation website to an Azure Website automatically](https://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/deploy-docfx-azure-website.html).
+More explanation of the use of these files can be found int the article Deploy the DocFx Documentation website to an Azure Website automatically **TODO: fix url**  ://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/deploy-docfx-azure-website.html).

 ## Running Terraform locally